-M.S. students in the Department of Agricultural Economics at Purdue are not automatically accepted into the Ph.D. program.
-They must demonstrate acceptable performance in the M.S. program and be recommended for further study by the M.S. examining committee.
+MS students in the Department of Agricultural Economics at Purdue are not automatically accepted into the PhD program.
+They must demonstrate superior performance in the MS program and be recommended for further study by the MS examining committee.
+As per Department and graduate school rules, students in the Professional MS in International Agribusiness are not eligible to continue in the Department's PhD program.

-All M.S. candidates desiring to continue for the Ph.D. degree in the department must make formal application for acceptance to the Ph.D. degree program by sending a letter of request to the Graduate Committee.
+All MS candidates desiring to continue for the PhD degree in the Department must make formal application for acceptance to the PhD degree program by sending a letter of request to the Graduate Committee.
 At the same time, the candidate should ask his/her major professor and two other faculty members to submit letters of recommendation to the Graduate Committee.